afunnydev/tinysociety/content/articles/2023-02-20-13-best-tiny-house-furniture-ideas-to-get-you-inspired-in-2023.md

 As an alternative, you can also consider fold-down bunk beds that fold down flat against the wall when not in use.

-This is a great way to add extra beds to your tiny house, especially if you can't get a good deal on one of those couches that elevate and convert into adult bunk beds.
+This is a great way to add extra beds to your tiny house, especially if you can’t get a quality couch like a [castlery couch](https://couch.com/castlery-ultimate-brand-review-and-rating/) that elevate and convert into adult bunk beds.

-## Bathroom cabinet and storage

 Ok, here's the deal.
 The wall above your toilet is the most unused space in the house.
 Until you prove me wrong, consider mounting a cabinet, a few adjustable shelves, or an all-in-one shelving unit directly over the toilet.
 Just make sure to close the doors before you, you know, get up.